RUCAIBox/Language-Specific-Neurons/README.md

 ```

 ## Computing PPL when Deactivating Neurons
 You should first download the wikipedia texts from https://huggingface.co/datasets/wikimedia/wikipedia.
-Then tokenize them, concateneate them into a long list, and save them as `data/id.{lang}.train.llama`.
+Then tokenize them, concateneate them into a long list, and save them as a `LongTensor` in `data/id.{lang}.train.llama`.
 Finally, run the following code:
 ```bash
 python ppl.py -m meta-llama/Llama-2-7b-hf -a activation_mask/xxx
 ```